 - Target Market and Accessibility: Understand who your existing clients are and why they chose to give business to your firm.
 This will help you find new prospects that are likely to buy.
 Data tools such as sales reporting and RIA databases can help you develop an understanding of your existing advisors and those in the marketplace faster and more accurately than you would without the information.

-- Pricing and Share Class: Most fund flows are coming into no-load, load-waived and I shares.
+- Pricing and Share Class: Most fund flows are going into no-load, load-waived and I shares.
 Be sure your share classes match what your ideal clients would buy.
 Also, align your fees with your competition.
 Focus on the expense ratio of competing funds that are selling, not on category averages.

 BUILD YOUR BRAND (AND LEADS)

 - Website: Websites have moved far beyond the “brochure on the Internet” from the past.
 Now, your firm’s website can be a portal for timely information designed to engage your audiences.
 News coverage, commentaries and videos, among other things, can be posted on your website to keep advisors and investors coming back.
 Through technology, you can also track which advisors are returning to pages on your website and convert them to leads.
+Try our free website performance tool to learn how your website compares to your top competitor.

 - News Coverage: A public relations strategy is working with reporters that influence your target audiences to create stories that feature your people, products and brand.
 Be proactive with journalists.
 Don’t just wait for them to find you.
 Good coverage can attract leads and add credibility to your other sales and marketing efforts.
 Opportunities include talking to reporters to be in their stories and submitting stories for publication.
 Be sure to repurpose your coverage on your website and in your other sales and marketing efforts for credibility such as with your sales team.